OnePlus Open foldable rumoured to launch August 29

 OnePlus Open leaks indicate the foldable will launch on August 29th at a special product launch in New York, according to a report from SmartPrix.
-Further, the leaker Max Jambor also corroborated this leak.

 Yes, I can confirm OnePlus Open will be unveiled on August 29th ✅https://t.co/JDsKCxn2gh